datasetio/atlas-schema/nodes.md

 * [0..] there can be no relationship or any number of relationships
 * [0..1] there can be no relationship or there can be only one,  this is the default
 * [1..1] there must be at one and only one relationship

+### Datums

+A node can optionaly hold the flag to determine if it is a datum.
+Datum is where a node can hold a value.
+By default a node is not defined as a datum since it is an abstract representation of something,  however you can specify datum = true on the node in order to make it capable of holding a value.

+Note that typically when modeling you would use the extend to inherit the functionality of an existing mode, often from the base Atlas types.
+If you extend something like io.dataset.atlas.type.String then your node will be a datum because io.data.atlas.type.String is defined as a datum.

 ### Sample Values